Anti-aging and Functional Medicine

 Perimenopause/Menopause

-Permimenopause is a decline in progesterone levels often beginning ten years before menopause.
+Perimenopause is a decline in progesterone levels often beginning ten years before menopause.
+Menopause is deficiency of estrogen, progesterone and often testosterone.
+Women are literally losing their minds, their libido and their youth.

 Subclinical hypothyroidism/Hypothyroidism